Reddone/case-ql/README.md

 kind of condition, taking into account also relations between entities.

 Queries are built using implicit instances of special objects which can be derived only if the type checking succeeds.
-These objects act as a glue between the serializable word and the type-safe world, i.e. if you can derive the right implicit instance you can be sure that your serializable case class representing a filter or a modification will produce the desired effect when used to query or modify the entity.
+These objects act as a glue between the serializable world and the type-safe world, i.e. if you can derive the right implicit instance you can be sure that your serializable case class representing a filter or a modification will produce the desired effect when used to query or modify the entity.